Sanjeev Kohli

-Sanjeev Singh Kohli (born 30 November 1971) is a British actor, comedian, and writer.
-He is best known for his role as shopkeeper Navid Harrid in the BBC sitcom Still Game (2002–2007, 2016–2019), Ramesh Majhu in the radio sitcom Fags, Mags and Bags (2007–present), and A.J.
-Jandhu in the BBC Scotland soap opera River City (2015–present).
+Sanjeev Singh Kohli (born 30 November 1971) is a Scottish actor, comedian, and writer.
+He is best known for his role as shopkeeper Navid Harrid in the BBC sitcom Still Game (2002–2007, 2016–2019), Ramesh Majhu in the radio sitcom Fags, Mags and Bags (2007–present), and AJ Jandhu in the BBC Scotland soap opera River City (2015–2022).
 Since 2019, Kohli has hosted his own television talk show Sanjeev Kohli's Big Talk, on the BBC Scotland channel.

 Early life

-Kohli was born in London to a social worker and a teacher, who had emigrated to the United Kingdom in 1966 from India.
+Kohli was born in London on 30 November 1971, to a social worker and a teacher, who had emigrated to the United Kingdom in 1966 from India.
 When he was three years old, they moved to Scotland.

 Kohli's parents could afford to move him, aged six, and his brothers to be educated by the Jesuits at St Aloysius' College, a Roman Catholic school in Central Glasgow.
 To pay for their children's education, Kohli's parents ran a corner shop.

-He attended Glasgow University, initially to study Medicine, but changed course to study Mathematics, gaining a first-class degree, and subsequently studied for a PhD.
+Kohli attended Glasgow University, initially to study Medicine, but changed course to study Mathematics, gaining a first-class degree, and subsequently studied for a PhD.